 BRIDAL PREPS HADLOW ROAD

-First though bridal preps for Steph at their gorgeous home on Hadlow Road – see a very local Willaston Wedding Photography day!
+First though bridal preps for Steph at their gorgeous home on Hadlow Road – wee a very local Willaston Wedding Photography day!
 Steph and her bridesmaids were pampered by award winning Cathryn Kerwin Rawlinson MUA and hair by Carol Ellis.
 Stephanie and her dressmaker mum had spend many evenings making her own wedding dress – what a labour of love!
 The plaque all you need is love and a cat made a perfect pic for Steph’s engagement ring picture.
-The bridesmaids dresses were hung on the prized rowing oar that Phil proudly displays – a trophy from his Uni days.
+The bridesnmaids dresses were hung on the prized rowing oar that Phil proudly displays – a trophy from his Uni days.
 These oars can only be purchased when you have beaten a rower 4 times in a row.
-Always love to incorporate personal mementos when doing bridal preps at home.
-The navy colour of the bridesmaids dresses was picked up in Steph’s blue shoes and little blue earrings.
+Always love to incorporate personal mementos when doing bridal preps at home

 CEREMONY AT CHRISTCHURCH WILLASTON

 Phil was given the keys to his new father in law’s jag and he carefully took his new bride for a spin in it before heading to the restored train station at Hadlow Road for some gorgeous newly married images.
-Wherever they may move to in the future these images will be a constant reminder or where they loved and married
+Wherever they may move to in the future these images will be a constant reminder of where they loved and married.

-The marquee was provided by the newly named Astra Marquees and Phil and Steph said how amazing the company had been advising them and suggesting useful additions. it was perfect for their situation …a good field area fenced off so kids were safe to play the garden games of course the food was amazing and staff were friendly- we really must go back to Pollards for a meal too.
+The marquee was provided by the newly named Astra Marquees and Phil and Steph said how amazing the company had been advising them and suggesting useful additions. it was perfect for their situation …a good field area fenced off so kids were safe to play the garden games , of course, the food was amazing and staff were friendly- we really must go back to Pollards for a meal too.
 The chocolate pudding was a firm favourite of our couple and we can see and taste why!
 The speeches were so entertaining warm, humorous and sincere.
 Some of the best we have heard.
-Ah and even more cake – Phil’s sister make the cake complete with a bunting topper with their names to match the bunting in the marquee.
-Later a family friend provided them with a pork pie cake to cut too.
-We love things a bit different!
-Plenty of home made cakes to enjoy Fab touch with a laboratory book for their guest book – a novel and personal touch.
+Plenty of homemade cakes to enjoy Fab touch with a laboratory book for their guest book – a novel and personal touch

-Our couple were up for a few more pics around the village before heading back for dancing to a Ceilidh dance band – Two Left feet
+Our couple were up for a few more pics around the village before heading back for dancing to a caylleigh band _ Two Left feet.
+So much fun with everyone getting involved

-A wonderful wedding day in Willaston and we wish Phil and Steph much happiness and health, love Sandy & Dave xx Updated to add: Thank you so much Phil and Steph for your wonderful comments – see testimonial below
+A wonderful wedding day in Willaston and we wish Phil and Steph much happiness and health love Sandy & Dave

 Jennie and Toby’s Rustic wedding Thornton Manor Waterside